 The Group is exposed to foreign currency risk associated with transactions entered into, and assets and liabilities denominated, in currencies other than the functional currency of its operating entities, being the US dollar since 1 January 2009.
 This exposure is primarily associated with transactions, contracts and borrowings denominated in Tenge.
 Most of the Group's cash inflows as well as its accounts receivable are denominated in US Dollars, and most of the Group's expenses are primarily denominated in US Dollars, with approximately 20% denominated in Tenge.
 There is no significant forward market for the Tenge and the Group does not use other foreign exchange or forward contracts to manage this exposure.
-With respect to foreign exchange, the Group incurred a loss of US\$46 thousand in the year ended 31 December 2010, a loss of US\$2.2 million in the year ended 31 December 2009, a loss of US\$1.5 million for the year ended 31 December 2008 and a gain of US\$6.2 million for the year ended 31 December 2007.
+With respect to foreign exchange, the Group incurred a loss of US\$389 thousand in the year ended 31 December 2011, a gain of US\$46 thousand in the year ended 31 December 2010, a loss of US\$2.2 million in the year ended 31 December 2009, and a loss of US\$1.5 million for the year ended 31 December 2008.
 The Group does not hedge against this risk.
-As at the date of this Annual Report, all of the Group's financing is in US Dollars and in the future the Group's capital expenditures are expected to be primarily denominated in US Dollars.
+As at the date of this report, all of the Group's financing is in US Dollars and in the future the Group's capital expenditures are expected to be primarily denominated in US Dollars.